TheRealParadise/FreeBSD-RiscV/README.md

 -----

+This is an experimental version, there maybe new bugs that I didn't run into yet but here it's stable on myu SiFive Unmatched running and compiling native and Linux stuff in the linuxulator for weeks.

 This pathed version was made for SiFive Unmatched and includes;
 * Fully working Linuxulator
 * Patched and included the IWLWIFI driver in the build